 We recently went on a trip to Africa.
-Plane one: three and a half hours to New York.
+Plane one: we booked a private plane from Jettly, that flight took around three hours to get us to New York.
 Plane two: fourteen hours to Dubai.
 Plane three: ten hours to Johannesburg.
 This does not include the waiting times between planes.
 We all hoped to get some sleep, but it is not easy to sleep when your body says that it is daytime.
 Victor decided that for the last flight, the ten hours to Johannesburg, he would insure his rest by taking a sleeping pill.
 Victor had never taken a sleeping pill before, in fact, he rarely takes any medication except the very little prescribed by his doctor.

 We were served a meal.
 (On these kinds of flights you are served meals on a regular basis.
 You eat these meals because they are right there in front of you.
 They taste like airplane food.)
 Victor and I were sitting in the middle of the cabin in the middle of the plane in a four-seat row with our friends, Ken and Cindy.

 “I’m going to take an Ambien,” Victor announced.

 “Why?”
 I asked.
 Victor is known by all who know him as a person who can sleep anywhere at any time under any conditions.

 Here is some convincing photographic evidence of Victor’s aforementioned abilities: